qulacs/qulacs/README.md

    for N times.

 #### Note
- - execution time include time for creating quantum circuit
+ - execution time includes time for creating a quantum circuit
  - benchmark was done with float64 precision (qsim was done with float32)

 ### Single thread benchmark